Autism Information and Advice Service

 Please only use this service if you are looking for:

-Information or explanation
+• Information or explanation.

-Help understanding systems or processes
+• Help understanding systems or processes.

-Guidance on possible next steps
+• Guidance on possible next steps.

 Our commitment

-We aim to provide clear, respectful, and accessible information.
-While we cannot solve problems for you or stay involved long-term, we will do our best to ensure you leave this service: Better informed, Clearer about your options, more Confident about your next steps.
+We aim to provide clear, respectful and accessible information.
+While we cannot solve problems for you or stay involved long-term, we will do our best to ensure you leave the service: